CaoHaiNam/Vietnamese-Address-Standardization/README.md

 ### Update 18-02-2023
 * This is source code to implement result of our paper.
 However, model is predicting wrong and I have not found bug yet.
 It would be nice if you can help me fix that.<br>
-* You could you code to train you own model with you data.
+* You could use code to train you own model with your data.
 Our data is labeled by hand, so I can not share it.
-I share a small set of data sample in Data folder, you can follow sample to prepare data to train model. <br>
+I share a small set of data sample in **Data** folder, you can follow sample to prepare data to train model. <br>
 * If you use only for inference, I strongly recommend use API: https://address-standardization.contenteditor.net/.
 I carried out several improvements, so model using in this API is get better performance as compare to paper's result. <br>
-* If you would like to use Python for inference, use Test.py file.
+* If you would like to use Python for inference, use *Test.py* file.
 ```
 python3 Test.py --address "150 kim hoa ha noi"
 ```